 The Kendall decision leaves unresolved a number of related issues.
-Among these issues are (1) whether the new rule should be applied to leases executed before the decision, 2 (2) whether the rule should be applied to residential leases, 3 and (3) whether a lease may absolutely prohibit assignment or grant absolute discretion over assignment to the landlord.
-4 The uncertainty that now exists in the law relating to assignment and sublease will continue to cause problems in practice and disrupt normal commerce.
-The California Law Revision
+Among these issues are (1) whether the new rule should be applied to leases executed before the decision,2 (2) whether the rule should be applied to residential leases,3 and (3) whether a lease may absolutely prohibit assignment or grant absolute discretion over assignment to the landlord.4 The uncertainty that now exists in the law relating to assignment and sublease will continue to cause problems in practice and disrupt normal commerce.
+The California Law Revision Commission has concluded that the law in this area should be codified and clarified.

-1. 40 Cal.
+40 Cal.
 3d 488, 220 Cal.
 Rptr.
 818, 709 P. 2d 837 (1985).

-2. Cf. Coskran, Restrictions on Lease Transfers: Validity and Related Remedies Issues, 82-90 (1988).
+^{2.} Cf. Coskran, Restrictions on Lease Transfers: Validity and Related Remedies Issues, 82-90 (1988).

-3. &quot;We are presented only with a commercial lease and therefore do not address the question whether residential leases are controlled by the principles articulated in this opinion."
+^{3. &}quot;We are presented only with a commercial lease and therefore do not address the question whether residential leases are controlled by the principles articulated in this opinion."
 Kendall, 40 Cal.
 3d at 492 n.
 1.

-4. Kendall, 40 Cal.
+^{4.} Kendall, 40 Cal.
 3d at 499 n.
 14.